YamagutiSenior/clone_simple_notes/docs/content/getting_started/developer_workflow/_index.md

 ## Step 4: Viewing the Security Guardrails

-We can now merge the code.
-This is done so that the Vulnerability Report can be populated with the new vulnerability data.

 1. Click **view eligible approvers**

-2. You should see that the merge request approvals are active **Note:** We won't be able to merge because the security approvals are present and there are vulnerabilities.
+2. You should see that the merge request approvals are active

+**Note:** We won't be able to merge because the security approvals are present and there are vulnerabilities.
 If you want to merge this, you either need to resolve the vulnerabilities (which doesn't make sense in this context, since the code only introduces them to test the scanner) or remove the security approvals.
+Merging the code will add the new results to the Vulnerability Dashboard and Reports

 ---